F3real/F3real.github.io/content/picoCTF2017_lvl2GuessTheNumber.md

 Authors: F3real
 Summary: How to solve picoCTF Lvl2 Guess the number

-Lets look at another of challenges from picoCTF:
+Let's look at another of the challenges from picoCTF:

 >    Just a simple number-guessing game.
 How hard could it be?
 [Binary](https://webshell2017.picoctf.com/static/69834a84e2bf2d2953093f5d24d12fa0/guess_num) [Source](https://webshell2017.picoctf.com/static/69834a84e2bf2d2953093f5d24d12fa0/guess_num.c).
 Connect on shell2017.picoctf.com:44930.

-We are given following source code:
+We are given the following source code:

 ~~~c
 /* How well do you know your numbers? */